 What is slalom skiing?

 Before we get into the rules of slalom skiing, let’s first explain what exactly it is all about.
 Put simply, slalom skiing is the type of skiing wherein riders must navigate their descent down a slope through slalom skiing gates or poles.
+It is a very technical type of skiing event, featuring a shorter piste than most, with quicker turns than most competitive courses.

 When we refer to slalom skiing gates or poles, these are essentially the same thing, since the two poles make up the gates.
 Competitors must pass in between the various gates on their way down a slope as they try to set the fastest time, with the main slalom skiing rules being that missing a gate brings about disqualification.

+Since the Winter Olympics are the highest form of competition in skiing, let’s answer the question of how do you score in slalom skiing by looking at the International Olympic Committee’s rulebook.
 According to the IOC, the rules of slalom skiing are: “In slalom skiing, competitors ski down a slope that has a vertical descent of 180m to 220m for men or 140m to 180m for women.
 Skiers pass through gates or two plastic poles.
 Each gate has a minimum width of 4m and a maximum of 6m.
 Skiers often knock over the poles in order to find the fastest route.
 Slalom skiers have to pass through two courses.
 Eliminations take place after the first course based on timings.
 The competitor with the lowest combined time across the two courses is declared the winner.”

 The slalom skiing gates are set out in such a way that the hardest turns are saved for the middle of the course.
 The organisers don’t like to put them near the start, when a rider doesn’t yet have much speed, or near the end, when a rider wants to carry as much speed as possible over the finish line.
 As for how do slalom skiers know which gates to go through next, they are set out alternately in red and blue to help with identification.

 Many people wonder ‘Why do slalom skiers hit the gates?’, and the simple reason for this is that it’s quicker to do so, rather than completely avoid them.
 And touching the gates is permitted in the slalom skiing rules.
+Only missing them will bring about disqualification.

-Skiing slalom rules: What is the difference between slalom vs giant slalom?
+What is the difference between slalom vs giant slalom?

 Giant slalom is almost the same but, as the name suggests, it’s a bit bigger.
 The length of the slope is longer and the width of the gates is wider.
 Specifically, the giant slalom skiing rules state that the vertical descent must be between 250m to 450m for men and 250m to 400m for women, while the gates have to have a minimum width of 4m and a maximum width of 8m.